I, erotica writer

 I once wrote erotica by accident.
 Writing and getting the story published is a wild tale.

 If you know of anything of my output—my novels, my interactive fiction—that might surprise you.
 You’ve probably never read anything by me that remotely involves the sex act: No kinky sex, no ho-hum sex, not even missionary style.
 Generally, I shy away from that kind of thing.
-Getting it published in an erotica magazine still tickles me to this day.
+Getting a story published in an erotica magazine still tickles me to this day.

 The first speed bump in this tale is that these prompts were communicated to us orally.
 The prompt I selected regarded a teenage lifeguard named Hamke.
 Years later, I learned I had misheard the details.
 The prompt did not include the name “Hamke” or anything about a lifeguard.
 How I managed to screw up so much remains a mystery lost to the shroud of time.

 In any event, the name and occupation stuck.
 I assumed it was a German name, as I’d never heard of it before.
 (Apparently, I’m not alone.)
 While I enjoy swimming, I’ve never known a lifeguard nor worked as one.
 Why this prompt caught my interest, I do not know.
 Over the following week I roughed out a first draft about a teenage Hamke standing guard over a motel pool in Nevada.
 In need of a title, I jammed one onto the front page of the manuscript: “Living It Up at the White Sands Motel.”
-(I believe it was a riff on the quip about cheap lodgings being a “low-rent Shangri-la.”)
+(I believe it was a riff on the quip about a cheap lodging being a “low-rent Shangri-la.”)

 Around this time, I dated a woman also enrolled in the creative writing program.
 She was experimenting with poetry about the body.
 She read many of my stories, which is generous—even when you’re dating a writer, that’s no guarantee they’ll actually read your output.
-She called my work cerebral, and noted that my characters seemed to be “detached” from their physical nature.
+She called my work cerebral, and noted that my characters seemed “detached” from their physical nature.
 She challenged me to write a story where the main character’s physicality is centered.

 In this case, I went for the obvious: Hamke would have sex.
 More than that, he would lose his virginity.